moorepants/dissertation/physicalparameters.rst

 This method calculates the center of mass and inertia of a simplified model of the ten major human body parts: head, torso, upper and lower arms, and upper and lower legs, in a general configuration for sitting on typical bicycles.
-The mass of the rider was measured along with fourteen anthropomorphic measurements of the body.
+The mass of the rider was measured along with fourteen anthropometric measurements of the body.
 These measurements in combination with the geometrical bicycle measurements taken in the previous section (:ref:`secBicycleParameters`) and several additional bicycle geometrical measurements are used to define a model